Skip to content

 Debugging tips

-Sometimes the host strace is useful when chasing bugs in the emulator itself, or want a more complete trace.
+Many times the host strace is useful when chasing bugs in the emulator itself, or want a more complete trace.
 Make sure to filter out some syscalls that are frequently use and spammy, such as riscv_flush_icache and rt_sigprocmask.
 Make sure to capture all processes, using the -f argument in strace.

 Profiling games